Fudan-iGEM/2023-wiki/docs/src/model.md

 ## Code Accessibility

-The source code that generates the images on this page is as follows:
+MATLAB code that generates the pictures above is shown below, or you can download it [here](https://static.igem.wiki/teams/4765/wiki/jzk/fudan2023-model.pdf).

 ```matlab
 %%